jwrg/paipo/README.md

 * View Entry
 * New Entry
 * Edit Entry
+* Settings
+* Elements (for display testing)

 Minimal styling is included.
+A system for swapping out CSS-variable based colour schemes.

 Data and models are handled using Postgres.
-A local instance may be included in the initial scaffold, usable OOTB.
-It also serves as an example should one wish to use a remote instance of Postgres.
-The success of this bit will dictate whether we keep going with Postgres or use some kind of ORM to further abstract the data fetch/update process and use other DBMS's.
+The user is expected to have a working, running instance of Postgres (listening on port 6899).
+A database schema is included to be run using psql; this adds the necessary user, database, and tables.
+The schema is left quite simple so that it can be easily adapted.

 ## Requirements

-The stack has to do stuff, each stuff should require a component or components (i.e., middleware) to deal with said stuffs.
-All middleware are expected to be compatible with Koa v2.
+The app, and by extension, the middleware stack, has to do stuff, and each of those stuffs ought to require a component or components (i.e., middleware) to deal with and/or accomplish said stuffs.
+All middleware one adds are expected to be compatible with Koa v2.

+### Current Components

+The following comprise the current components of the stack.
+Some functions are currently not addressed, but will be in the future, once prerequisite functionality is established.

+Requirements and their corresponding components are categorized according to functionality priority.

-### High Priority
+#### High Priority

 Requirement | Middleware | Dependencies
 --- | --- | ---